-[Amount of the unpaid portion of the sales price of the product when the contract was signed] - [1/48 x Amount of the unpaid portion of the sales price of the product when the contract was signed x Number of months elapsed on the contract] = Maximum cancellation fee.
+[Amount of the unpaid portion of the sales price of the product when the contract was signed] - [1/48 x Amount of the unpaid portion of the sales price of the product when the contract was signed x Number of months elapsed on the contract] = Maximum cancellation fee

 Sample calculation of the maximum cancellation fees

-When you concluded your contract, the merchant provided you a modem worth $150.
+When you concluded your contract, the merchant provided you a phone worth $150.
 You did not pay this amount.
 Each month, the service provider reduces the sum of $150 by a certain amount.
 You decide to cancel your contract in the 22nd month.

 To calculate the maximum fees that you can be charged, the service provider must apply the following formula.